Chan Hoi-yan

-Rebecca Chan Hoi-yan (born 19 November 1977) is a member of the Legislative Council of Hong Kong.
-A former journalist, Chan was the political assistant to Secretary for Food and Health Ko Wing-man from 2012 to 2017.
-As a health ambassador, she stood in the 2018 November Kowloon West by-election and was elected, defeating pro-democrat candidate Lee Cheuk-yan.
+Rebecca Chan Hoi-yan (陳凱欣; born 19 November 1977) is a member of the Legislative Council of Hong Kong.
+She is a former journalist.
+Chan was the political assistant to Secretary for Food and Health Ko Wing-man from 2012 to 2017.
+As a health ambassador, she joined in the 2018 November Kowloon West by-election and was elected, defeating pro-democrat candidate Lee Cheuk-yan.
 Chan is also a musician and vocalist.

 Early career

-Chan graduated from the Department of Journalism at Hong Kong Baptist University and went on to obtain a Master of Social Sciences Degree in Media Management, also from Baptist University.
+Chan graduated from the Department of Journalism at Hong Kong Baptist University and obtained a Master of Social Sciences Degree in Media Management also from Baptist University.
 She received the university's Distinguished Alumni Communicator Award in 2008.

-She joined TVB as a news reporter in 1998 and became a senior reporter and anchor.
-In 2005, she moved to Now TV as a news editor (news and business information) and assisted in setting up the now business news channel and the news channel.
+She joined TVB as a news reporter in 1998 and became a senior reporter and anchor later.
+In 2005, she joined Now TV as a news editor (news and business information) and assisted in setting up the now business news channel and the news channel.
 She was also an executive producer of the medical programme Medicine Online.

-From December 2012 until the end of his tenure on 1 July 2017, she was political assistant to Secretary for Food and Health Ko Wing-man.
+From December 2012 until the end of his tenure on 30 June 2017, she was the political assistant to Secretary for Food and Health Ko Wing-man.
 She became CEO of social enterprise Sounds Great Services after she left the government.

 2018 Legislative Council by-election

-She became candidate in the 2018 November Kowloon West by-election after Ko declined to run and endorsed Chan in his place.
-Relatively unknown to the public before, she benefitted from the popularity of her former boss and the resources of the pro-Beijing camp, although she denied being a pro-Beijing candidate until in the late stage of the campaign.
-As a result, she received 106,457 votes, 13,410 more than veteran pro-democrat candidate Lee Cheuk-yan of the Labour Party, being the second candidate to beat a pro-democrat in a geographical constituency direct election after Vincent Cheng of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) in the March by-election in the same constituency.
+She decided to be a candidate in the 2018 November Kowloon West by-election after Ko declined to run and endorsed Chan in his place.
+Relatively unknown to the public before, she benefitted from the popularity of her former boss Ko and the resources of the pro-Beijing camp, although she denied to be a pro-Beijing candidate until in the late stage of the campaign.
+As a result, she earned 106,457 votes, 13,410 more than veteran pro-democrat candidate Lee Cheuk-yan of the Labour Party, being the second candidate to beat a pro-democrat candidate in a geographical constituency direct election after Vincent Cheng of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) beat Edward Yiu in the March by-election in the same constituency.

-In the run-up to the election, one of her campaign leaflets was found to contain material plagiarised from work by Kenny Lai Kwong Wai, a Democratic Party Kowloon City District Councillor, urging a review of tourism laws.
+In the campaign of the election, one of her campaign leaflets was found to contain material plagiarised from work by Kenny Lai Kwong Wai, a Democratic Party Kowloon City District Councillor, urging a review of tourism laws.
 She apologised for the inclusion, with her office claiming it was a production error.
 Other pro-Beijing district councillors also used the plagiarised material, including Chan's DAB colleague Luk King-kwong and Lam Pok of Kowloon West New Dynamic.

-She was unseated as her election was voided by court in September 2020 due to irregularities, on the petition of Lau Siu-lai.
+She was unseated as her election result was voided by court in September 2020 due to irregularities, on the petition of Lau Siu-lai.